+The access line is just one short-term step in the direction of improving access for patients system wide.
 For Brandenburg, that must begin by ensuring the people who work at the UW are well taken care of so that they can provide the best possible care for everyone else.

 “The secret weapon in healthcare,” she says, “is recruiting and retaining really good people.”

 Under Brandenburg’s tenure as president of Seattle Children’s Hospital, it was ranked among the 100 best places to work in the United States.
 So what is the formula for making someplace a great place to work?